Unscheduled Items

 What Are Unscheduled Items?

-These are items that you know need to go on the schedule, but you're not yet sure where to place them.
-They'll show up in the right-hand sidebar until you drag them into a spot on your schedule.
+Unscheduled items are tasks or appointments that need to be added to your schedule, but you haven't decided on their exact placement yet.
+They will appear in the right-hand sidebar until you drag them into a spot on your calendar.
 Here's what this looks like:

 Example Usage

-Here are a few of the things people are doing with unscheduled items:
+Here are a few ways people use unscheduled items:

-• When a project is approved, you create several service appointments from within a flow.
-Those appointments are unscheduled until you drag them into the calendar.
-The unscheduled list reminds you which events remain to be scheduled and lets you filter the list by customer if you have too many.
+- Scheduling Service Appointments: When a project is approved, you can create several service appointments through a flow.
+These appointments remain unscheduled until you drag them into the calendar.
+The unscheduled list reminds you which events still need scheduling and allows you to filter the list by customer if it gets too long.

-• You can create items directly in the unscheduled list by dragging the plus button up into the sidebar; this lets you capture details of an appointment before you've found the perfect slot for it.
+- Creating Items Directly in the Unscheduled List: You can create items directly in the unscheduled list by dragging the plus button into the sidebar.
+This lets you capture the details of an appointment before finding the perfect slot for it.

-• When you need to make room on your schedule, you'll move an already scheduled event to "unscheduled" until you can find a new place for it.
-In this way, the right-hand sidebar becomes a scratch pad for your calendar.
+- Rescheduling and Scratch Pad: If you need to make room on your schedule, you can move an already scheduled event to "unscheduled" until you find a new place for it.
+This makes the right-hand sidebar a scratch pad for your calendar.

-• "Unscheduled" can be your to-do list.
-You drag items into the calendar when you want to schedule a time to work on them.
-Using drag-to-duplicate, you can pull an item into your schedule more than once.
+- To-Do List: Use the unscheduled list as your to-do list.
+Drag items into the calendar when you're ready to schedule a time to work on them.
+With the drag-to-duplicate feature, you can add an item to your schedule multiple times.

 Turning On the Unscheduled Sidebar